-- Emmanuel College of Victoria University,
+- Emmanuel College of Victoria University

-- Knox College,
+- Knox College

-- Regis College,
+- Regis College

-- St. Augustine's Seminary,
+- St. Augustine's Seminary

-- the Faculty of Theology of the University of St. Michael's College,
+- University of St. Michael's College, Faculty of Theology

-- the Faculty of Divinity of the University of Trinity College, and
+- University of Trinity College, Faculty of Divinity

-- Wycliffe College.
+- Wycliffe College

 Each of these schools is either federated or affiliated with the University of Toronto.